-The dolphin-safe label, as used in the U.S., includes a graphic featuring a dolphin and the words "Dolphin Safe" and "U.S. Department of Commerce."
-The dolphin-safe label signifies that the tuna was caught by fishing methods that should result in fewer dolphin deaths.
-Requiring dolphin-safe fishing practices for tuna sold in the U.S. has greatly reduced the impact on dolphins.
-The population of the dolphins associated with tuna fishing has stabilized, but they have not yet begun to rebound to their former numbers.
+The dolphin-safe label in the U.S. includes a graphic image of a dolphin and the words "Dolphin Safe" and "U.S. Department of Commerce."
+The dolphin-safe label indicates the use of fishing methods intended to reduce dolphin deaths.
+Requiring dolphin-safe fishing practices for tuna sold in the U.S. has greatly reduced the impact of the tuna industry on dolphins.
+The population of dolphins associated with tuna fishing has stabilized, although they have yet to rebound to their former numbers.

-As the popularity of tuna increased, particularly canned tuna, commercial fishermen felt pressure to increase supplies.
+As the popularity of tuna increased in the 1950s, particularly canned tuna, commercial fishermen felt pressure to increase supplies.
 From experience, they learned that in eastern tropical Pacific waters, yellowfin tuna often ran with dolphins.
 Dolphins were easy to spot, so fishermen would target dolphins with their nets to catch schools of yellowfin swimming beneath.
-As a result, millions of dolphins have perished in tuna fishing nets since the 1950s.
+As a result, millions of dolphins have perished in tuna fishing nets.

 The Marine Mammal Protection Act of 1972 was modified several times in the 1980s in an attempt to curb the mortality rate of dolphins.
 The 1990 Dolphin Protection Consumer Information Act resulted in the "dolphin-safe" labeling campaign.
 It received enthusiastic public approval, yet the requirements for such labeling still left loopholes for imported tuna.

-The dolphin-safe label requires an observer on each fishing vessel to assure that no dolphins are viewed, chased, encircled, killed, or seriously injured during the tuna harvest.
-Mexico challenged the U.S. standards as discriminatory and was successful in getting the World Trade Organization to order the U.S. to make changes.
+Earning the dolphin-safe label requires allowing an independent observer on each fishing vessel to confirm that dolphins were not viewed, chased, encircled, killed, or seriously injured during the tuna harvest.
+Mexico challenged the U.S. standards as discriminatory and succeeded in getting the World Trade Organization to order the U.S. to make changes.
 The U.S. responded in 2016 by expanding even tougher rules for tuna caught worldwide.
 While previously Mexico was the only nation the U.S. required to have observers aboard, now tuna boat operators from Ecuador, Panama, and other nations also must be trained in dolphin-safe practices and may be required to have onboard observers.

-The U.S. consumes about 50 percent of the canned tuna produced.
-Many international tuna companies comply with the policies set by the International Marine Mammal Project of the Earth Island Institute on which the U.S. Dolphin Safe label is based.
+U.S. consumers purchase about 50 percent of the canned tuna produced worldwide.
+Many international tuna companies comply with the policies set by the International Marine Mammal Project of the Earth Island Institute, on which the U.S. Dolphin Safe label is based.